 These were the lovely thoughts that flooded in every morning when I opened my eyes.
 Sometimes I would be out in public and walk by a not so friendly mirror and break down at what I saw in the reflection.
 I truly thought when my husband was still working at his previous job that his avoidance of home, his drinking, all of it was to escape this fat, ugly, worthless woman sitting at home.
 Why in the hell would anyone want to rush home to me?
 People always talk about those who fight depression and not understanding how selfish they can be when they take their own life.
-If you have never had those negative thoughts screaming at you, twenty four seven, blasting your ear drums, self deprecating thoughts that would cripple you and sometimes I laid in bed thinking how much better it would be without me in the picture.
-Spoiler alert** I didn't give into the thoughts or the devil that was controlling me.
+If you have never had those negative thoughts screaming at you, twenty four seven, blasting your ear drums, self deprecating thoughts that would cripple you and sometimes I laid in bed thinking how much better it would be without me in the picture, if you’ve never experienced that, you have no idea just how suffocating those thoughts can be.
+Spoiler alert** I didn’t give into the thoughts or the devil that was controlling me.
 I consider myself beyond blessed to have friends and family that I could confide in about my feelings.
 I was safe on that spectrum.
 But I was still hurting, I was still the incompetent fat girl trying to help others.
 Cue the laughter.

 I would go head to head with any competitor and challenge their knowledge on obesity related diseases, nutrition, the chemicals in our foods, I would kick their ass all the way down main street.
 But no one would even look at me.
 Unless it was in disgust.
 Who the hell is this woman giving advice about losing weight and being healthy, she’s a fat cow.
 I actually had a competitor tell a client of mine that I shouldn’t be offering my services being this heavy.
 Of course, this was my head again…my mind…she is a real bitch sometimes.
 But the truth was there, people had watched me live this healthy life the last year and no results.
 Suddenly my clientele went from thriving to NOTHING.
 I could not give away my services.
 This has shaken me to my core and it is not fair.
 Now that we know what is actually the problem, of course, we have a better chance of fixing it but that doesn’t change the fact that people have dismissed me.